Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Methodology

 \subsection{Dataset and Training}

 This study focuses on the assessment of short-term pedestrian trajectory prediction algorithms for time horizons up to \SI{4.8}{\s}.
 To facilitate an effective comparison and encompass scenarios of diverse complexity, the widely used ETH/UCY dataset \cite{lerner_crowds_2007, pellegrini_youll_2009} was selected.
-This dataset includes situations with over \SI{50}{} agents, enabling an extensive evaluation of the chosen models.
+This dataset includes situations with over \SI{50}{} agents as well as scenarios with predominantly non-linear trajectories \cite{kothari_human_2022}, enabling an extensive evaluation of the chosen models.
 The data splits employed are the ones initially introduced by \cite{gupta_social_2018}.
 In the conducted Leave-One-Out Cross-Validation, four out of five scenes (Eth, Hotel, Univ, Zara1, and Zara2) were used for training and the remaining one for testing.
 In cases where the network weights were not provided alongside the code for the selected method, the models were trained according to the procedure outlined in each publication.
 An exception was made for Y-Net, as specific parameters were not given, and the provided code did not yield the expected results.
-Thus, slight modifications to the code and a hyperparameter tuning were necessary to achieve optimal performance.
-The parameters employed for the final evaluation, yielding the best results obtained in this study, can be found in Appendix~\ref{app:eval_values}.
+Thus, a hyperparameter tuning was necessary, with the optimal parameter settings being 5.0 for \textit{Resize}, 0.5 for \textit{Temperature}, 31 for \textit{Kernel size}, and 4 for \textit{Sigma Gaussian Kernel}.
+Afterwards, the training was conducted for 150 epochs employing a batch size of 16, two semantic classes and a learning rate of 0.0001.
 Besides this, no retraining was done between the individual evaluation steps, adjusting only the necessary variables in the code to vary the number of generated trajectories.